sharesight/enforce-package-dependency-version/README.md

 ## Release

-1. Bump a new `package.json` version (just for the sake of it).
-2. Manually build a New Release: [here](https://github.com/kylorhall/enforce-package-dependency-version/releases/new)
+Manually build a New Release: [here](https://github.com/kylorhall/enforce-package-dependency-version/releases/new)
-   - Use semver like `v1.2.3`
+1. Deicde on a semver like `v1.2.3`
-   - Do not publish.
+2. :warning: Point the release to the correct commit (not _main_).  `@latest` isn't used.
+3. Bump this version in `package.json` file—just for the sake of it.
+4. Bump this version in `.github/workflows/package-enforcement.yml` file.
+5. Bump this version in `README.md` file.